Board of Trustees

 The Galloway School's board of trustees is composed of dedicated and hardworking volunteer members with varied skills and perspectives.
 Trustees are parents of current and former students, alumni, and members of the external Atlanta community.
 All share a deep personal commitment to the school and its future.
 Board members normally serve three-year terms and are eligible to serve up to two consecutive terms.

-Debra has a daughter in Early Learning at Galloway.
-Debra has volunteered in various roles, including serving as an admissions ambassador and a classroom contact parent.
-In addition, she served on Galloway’s Strategic Planning Steering Committee, and co-chaired one of the work groups.
-This year, in addition to serving as board chair-elect, she serves on the development, finance, trustees and executive committees.
-Debra practiced law at Alston & Bird LLP from 1995-2013, and was a Partner at the firm from 2003 to 2013.
-Her practice was focused on defending Fortune 500 companies in consumer class actions, pharmaceutical product liability litigation, and toxic tort litigation.
+In her sixth year as a Galloway parent, Debra has a daughter in Middle Learning, and an older son who previously attended Galloway.
+Over the years, Debra has volunteered in various roles, including serving as a new parents ambassador, an admissions ambassador and a classroom contact parent.
+She also served on Galloway’s Strategic Planning Steering Committee, and co-chaired one of the work groups.
+This year, in addition to serving as board chair, she chairs the executive committee and serves on the finance and trustees committees.
+Debra practiced law at Alston & Bird LLP from 1995 to 2013, including 10 years as a Partner in the firm’s Litigation and Product Liability practice groups.
+During her 18 years at Alston & Bird, she defended Fortune 500 companies in consumer class actions, pharmaceutical product liability litigation, and toxic tort litigation.
 Debra was a 2011 recipient of Women Looking Ahead News Magazine’s Law and Justice Award.
 She earned her B.S. in Economics and Business Administration at the University of Delaware (1991) and her J.D., cum laude, at Howard University School of Law (1995).

 Leigh and her family have been part of the Galloway community for 17 years.
 Her two daughters recently graduated from Galloway and her husband, Charlie, currently serves on the Alumni Parent Council.
 As a Galloway parent, Leigh served in roles including EL and UL Coordinator, Co-founder of the Fine Arts Booster Club, and President of the Parents Association.
 Returning to the board after a previous service in her role as PA President, Leigh is a member of the finance and trustee committees.
 Leigh also serves on the board of Mount Vernon Presbyterian Church.
 Professionally, Leigh is the founder of Launchgrad, LLC, where her work focuses on helping young people gain career direction and launch successful careers.
 Leigh earned a BA in Economics from UVA and an MBA from UCLA.

-Alan is the parent of two daughters; one is a 2014 Galloway graduate and the other is in Upper Learning.
+Alan is the parent of two daughters; both are Galloway graduates (2014 and 2017).
 He previously served on one of Galloway’s Strategic Planning work groups.
-He is chair of the finance committee and also serves on the executive committee in his third year on the board.
+He is chair of the finance committee and also serves on the executive committee in his fourth year on the board.
 Alan is a General Partner at Noro-Moseley Partners.
 He joined NMP in 1998 and has focused his investment activities on software and information technology companies.
 Prior to joining NMP, Alan was the Executive Vice President of Marketing and Business Development for MindSpring.
 Alan currently serves as Chairman of Venture Atlanta and is Past Chair of the Florida Venture Forum.
 Alan serves on the Board of Advisors of the Georgia Tech College of Computing, and on the Board of Directors of GivingPoint, a nationwide community-based youth development organization.
 He previously served as board chair at Cliff Valley School.
 Alan received a BA from the University of Michigan and an MBA from Harvard Business School.

-Ginny has been a Galloway parent for 16 years.
-She has one daughter who is a 2014 Galloway graduate, one daughter in Upper Learning, and a third daughter in Middle Learning.
-She volunteers in various roles such as school store volunteer, contact parent and annual giving grade chair.
-In her fifth year on the board, the first of which was as president of the Parents Association, she serves on the executive, audit and trustee committees.
+Ginny has been a Galloway parent for 17 years.
+She has two daughters who are Galloway alums, graduating in 2014 and 2017, and one daughter in Upper Learning.
+She volunteers in various roles such as school store volunteer and contact parent.
+In her sixth year on the board, the first of which was as president of the Parents Association, she serves on the audit, finance and trustee committees.
 Ginny earned a bachelor’s degree and an MBA from Wake Forest.
 Professionally, she is a former CPA and was an auditor at Price Waterhouse and internal auditor for Wake Forest University.
-She is trained in the Orton-Gillingham approach to reading instruction.
+She is trained in the Orton-Gillingham approach to reading instruction and volunteers with Los Ninos Primero, an educational program serving preschoolers and their families in Sandy Springs.

 Suzanna Jemsby is Galloway's Head of School and you can find more information about her, and read her blog, on her page.